Get started

 Test webhook receiver changes

-You can use Funnel to expose the webhook receiver on your development machine and then use that URL for the service you are integrating with.
+You can use Funnel to expose the webhook receiver on your development device.
+Then, use that URL for the service you are integrating with.

 Available on the internet: